CPS-IT/handlebars/Documentation/Configuration/Variables/Index.rst

     # Configuration/Services.yaml

     handlebars:
-      default_data:
+      variables:
         publicPath: /assets
         # ...

-All data will then be available as service parameter `%handlebars.default_data%` within the service container.
+All data will then be available as service parameter `%handlebars.variables%` within the service container.
 So you can use it everywhere you need it in your :file:`Services.yaml` file.